farezahmed1/Crack-Me/README.md

 ![](https://i.imgur.com/G5bYhwQ.png)

 ### Gathering the Runes
-After setting the correct userAgent, I navigated the marker to three specific locations to obtain the corresponding runes: alpha, beta, and gamma.
+After setting the correct userAgent, I navigated the marker to three specific locations/coordinates (x,y) to obtain the corresponding runes: alpha, beta, and gamma.
 The sequence and results of reaching these runes in the correct order were as follows:

 `alpha` was located at (73, 82)